 Until recently, the entire internet used the Internet Protocol version 4 (IPv4) standard to define IP addresses.
 This supports a maximum 32-bit internet address, which translates to 2^32 IP addresses (about 4.29 billion) available for assignment.

 While various mitigating strategies have been deployed to extend the shelf-life of IPv4, the real solution comes in the form of a new standard - IPv6.
-This utilizes 128-bit web addresses, thus expanding the maximum available number of web addresses to 2^128 (around 340 billion billion billion billion!).
-Which should keep us supplied with IP addresses for the foreseeable future.
+This utilizes 128-bit web addresses, thus expanding the maximum available number to 2^128 (around 340 billion billion billion billion!), keeping us supplied with IP addresses for the foreseeable future.

-Adoption of IPv6, however, has been slow - mainly due to upgrade costs, backward capability concerns, and sheer laziness.
+Adoption of IPv6 has been slow because of upgrade costs, backward capability concerns, and sheer laziness.
 Consequently, although all modern Operating Systems support IPv6, the vast majority of ISPs and websites do not yet bother.

 This has led websites that support IPv6 to adopt to a dual-tiered approach.
 When connected to an address that only supports IPv4, they will serve up an IPv4 address.
 But when connected from an address that supports IPv6, they will serve up an IPv6 address.